Technical and feature overview of Azure Active Directory B2C

 The return data can be stored in the user's directory account in Azure AD B2C.
 The data then can be further evaluated in subsequent steps in the policy, or be included in the access token.

-You can add a REST API call at any step in the user journey defined by a custom policy.
+You can add a REST API call at any step in a user journey defined by a custom policy.
 For example, you can call a REST API:

 - During sign-in, just before Azure AD B2C validates the credentials